Western Sydney Trades · Local tradies for The Gables, The Acres & Box Hill North · Free quotes in 2 business hours

 What tradies do new homeowners in Box Hill need most?

-Landscapers are by far the #1 trade — every new Box Hill home is delivered with bare turf and nothing else.
+Landscapers are by far the #1 trade in Box Hill — every new home is delivered with bare turf and nothing else, leaving owners with a $15,000–$60,000 landscaping project on top of their build.
 After landscapers: Colorbond fencers, concreters for side paths and alfresco slabs, electricians (ceiling fans, extra powerpoints, EV pre-wire) and defect-rectification trades as builder warranties approach expiry.

-Is Box Hill still part of The Hills Shire?
+Is Box Hill still part of The Hills Shire Council?

 Yes — every Box Hill property sits within The Hills Shire Council LGA, in the North West Growth Area.
-That means DAs, CDCs, driveway crossovers and tree removals all go through The Hills Shire.
-It's neighboured by Blacktown LGA suburbs (Marsden Park, Schofields, Riverstone) on the west and Hawkesbury LGA rural areas on the north.
+DAs, CDCs, driveway crossovers and tree removals all go through The Hills Shire.
+Box Hill is bordered by Blacktown LGA suburbs (Marsden Park, Schofields, Riverstone) to the west and Hawkesbury LGA rural areas to the north.

 How fast is Box Hill growing?

-Box Hill is one of Sydney's fastest-growing suburbs — adding roughly 4,000 new residents per year, which is about 22% annual population growth.
-The NSW Department of Planning projects Box Hill will eventually accommodate around 30,000 people once the North West Growth Area releases are fully built out.
+Box Hill is one of Sydney’s fastest-growing suburbs — adding around 4,000 new residents per year, which is approximately 22% annual population growth.
+NSW Department of Planning projects Box Hill will eventually accommodate around 30,000 people once the North West Growth Area releases are fully built out.
+Almost every home in the suburb has been delivered since 2018.

 Do Box Hill homes have common defect issues?

-Yes, like any new-build suburb.
-The most frequent ones in Box Hill specifically are waterproofing failures in ensuites, shrinkage cracks on long internal walls, tile grout cracking, squeaky stairs and poorly-graded alfresco paving.
-Lodge warranty claims before the 2-year (non-structural) or 6-year (structural) windows close.
+Yes — like any new-build suburb.
+The most frequent defects in Box Hill specifically are waterproofing failures in ensuites, shrinkage cracks on long internal walls, tile grout cracking, squeaky stairs and poorly-graded alfresco paving.
+Lodge warranty claims before the 2-year non-structural or 6-year structural windows close under the NSW Home Building Act 1989.

 Can I build a granny flat in Box Hill?

-Yes, subject to The Hills Shire rules and the NSW Affordable Rental Housing SEPP.
-Most Box Hill lots are under 600 m², which can be tight for a detached granny flat but works for an attached secondary dwelling.
-Larger blocks on Old Pitt Town Road often accommodate a 60 m² detached dwelling comfortably.
+Yes, subject to The Hills Shire rules and SEPP (Housing) 2021.
+Most Box Hill lots are under 600m², which can be tight for a detached 60m² granny flat but works for an attached secondary dwelling.
+Larger blocks on Old Pitt Town Road often accommodate a detached granny flat comfortably.
+CDC approval typically 10–20 business days where the lot meets all standards.
+See granny flat builders in Box Hill.

 Is Box Hill in a bushfire zone?

-Parts of the northern edge (near Little Creek and Scheyville National Park) are mapped as Bushfire Prone Land under BCA AS 3959.
+Parts of Box Hill’s northern edge near Little Creek and Scheyville National Park are mapped as Bushfire Prone Land under BCA AS 3959.
 Most of The Gables, The Acres and the main residential precincts are not.
 Check your specific address on the NSW Planning Portal before accepting a tradie quote — BAL requirements change construction cost materially.

 What’s the nearest train station to Box Hill?